 Industrial heating oil (IHO) can actually reduce your heating costs as it’s a clean burning, cost-effective alternative to diesel in oil-fired boilers.
 It is most often used in commercial and public buildings to provide heating and hot water.

-To find out more about our range of greener fuels, pleae visit our green fuel deliveries page.
+To find out more about our range of carbon offset fuels, visit our carbon offset fuels page.